rufus-stone/hamarr/README.md

 decoded = hmr::url::decode("3DUfw%C2%88%C2%99%C2%AA%C2%BB", true); // Lazy mode is on, so decoded contains the hex value: 33 44 55 66 77 C2 88 C2 99 C2 AA C2 BB
 ```

-When decoding, if the input string ends prematurely, or an invalid UTF-8 sequence is found, an empty string is returned.
+When decoding, if the input string ends prematurely, or an invalid UTF-8 sequence is found, an exception is thrown.

 - Todo: Add support for user-defined lists of reserved/unreserved characters